greim/gen/src/chapters/07-recursion.md

   // ...
   *[Symbol.iterator]() {
     if (this.left) {
+      // delegate to this.left
       for (const val of this.left) {
         yield val;
       }
     }
     yield this.value;
     if (this.right) {
+      // delegate to this.right
       for (const val of this.right) {
         yield val;
       }